bterwijn/memory_graph/README.md

 ### mutable type
 With mutable types the result is different.
 In the code below variable `a` and `b` both reference the same `list` value [4, 3, 2].
 A `list` is a mutable type and therefore when we change variable `a` its value **can** be mutated in place and `a` and `b` both reference the same new value afterwards.
-The result is that changing `a` also changes `b`.
+The result is that changing `a` also changes `b` and vice versa.
 Sometimes you want this but other times you don't and then you will have to make a copy so that `b` is independent from `a`.
 ```python
 import memory_graph